felttl/P2PChatSystem2025/v2/README.md

 # V2

-everything stille the same except all problems will be solved and the technology used differ
+everything still the same except all problems will be solved and the technology used differ

 > [!NOTE]
 >
 > - JavaFX is used here
 > - CSS as style editing
+> - Podman to simulate locally many computers

 # preview here